Oban: History

 Oban was also important during the Cold War because the first Transatlantic Telephone Cable (TAT-1) came ashore at Gallanach Bay.
 This carried the Hot Line between the US Presidents and USSR General Secretaries.

 Since the 1950s, the principal industry has been tourism.
 However, the town is also an important ferry port, acting as the hub for Caledonian MacBrayne ferries to many of the islands of the Inner and Outer Hebrides.

 The Royal National Lifeboat Institution opened Oban Lifeboat Station in 1972.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Oban and Loch Etive in the years before the First World War.